CustordSolos/ground-truth-aid/README.md

 # Ground-Truth Aid
 A tool for simplifying the process of creating ground-truth data for a set of training images.

-Please note this was designed for tesstrain, and as such follows its conventions.
+This was designed for tesstrain, and as such follows its conventions.

 ## Usage
 1. Run main.py using: `...\ground-truth-aid> python .\main.py`